ALAADROID/DB-Password-Manager-System/Questions&Answers.md

 ```

 ### The Question (HAVING):
-- Excellent Alaa!
-Now, show me ONLY the users who have a total count of 2 or more logs.
+- Show me ONLY the users who have a total count of 2 or more logs.
 ```sql
 SELECT userID, COUNT(logID) AS TotalLogs
 FROM AccessLogs